 - Slurred speech

 - Loss of concentration

 Any suspected concussion sustained in an athletic event should first be assessed by a physician or athletic trainer.

 Parkview Walk-In Clinics

-Convenient primary care with no appointment necessary.
+Convenient, walk-in care throughout the region with no appointment necessary.

 If you are experiencing a life-threatening emergency, please call 911.